 Living here you’ll be within walking distance from the Walter E. Washington Convention Center and both the Mount Vernon and Gallery Place Metro stations.
 You’ll have easy access to your work and to an array of recreational activities, making this apartment an ideal choice.

-When living here you will be part of a popular residential area that has a lively dining scene and exciting nightlife.
+When living here you will be at the heart of the city’s administrative, business and sightseeing heart, within walking distance of a lively dining scene and exciting nightlife.
 There’s always something happening here.

 The area seamlessly combines work and play.
 Meaning, you can be productive when necessary and then properly relax and unwind in your downtime.